Mamtavishe/M1_snake_game/1_Requirements/readme.md

 The snake can devour the foods that are placed at various co-ordinates on the screen.
 The length of the snake, as well as the score, will grow by one element each time it consumes the food.

-## Introduction
-The game called "Snake" or "Snake Game" typically involve the player controlling a line or snake, there is no official version of the game, so gameplay varies.
-The most common version of the game involves the snake or line eating items which make it longer, with the objective being to avoid running into a border or the snake itself for as long as possible.

-The player loses when the snake either runs into a border or its own body.
-Because of this, the game becomes more difficult as it goes on, due to the growth of the snake.Nokia has installed the "Snake Game" on many of its phones.
-The game is also available on several websites, including YouTube, which allows viewers to play the game while a video loads.

 ## Features